 Take Enough Time Off

 Our surgeons recommend that women take at least 2 weeks off from a desk job and at least 3 weeks off from a physically demanding job.
-Mothers of small children will need additional childcare at home during the recovery period.
+Mothers of small children will need additional child care at home during their recovery from mommy makeover surgery.
 Ask your doctor for healing guidelines in advance.

 Embrace These Healthy Habits